Skip to Content

 Uncontrollability

-“You can’t really rest when you have an action out in the world and you haven’t gotten the feedback yet.
-You get in a heightened state of agitation.”
-This is basic human nature at work.
+When you send a text, especially on Tinder, there’s a lot of chance involved.
+You can’t rest when your action is out there in the world without feedback.
+You get in a heightened state of agitation.
+This is basic human nature at work—and modern phone habits amplify it.

 Potential Miscommunication

-Micromanagement Of Other People
+Micromanagement of Other People

 Ego